 RocNavCom is a not for profit organization presently under the umbrella of the America Legion Post 98 Rockport.

-The Rockport Navy Weekend is hosted by the Rockport Navy Committee.
-Activities are planned to encourage the entire community to interact with and learn about the US Navy.
-The enthusiastic support and generous financial donations of the residents and businesses of Rockport helps make the Rockport Navy Weekend a success.
+The Navy Band Northeast’s Pops Ensemble concert is hosted by the Rockport Navy Committee.
+The enthusiastic support and generous financial donations of the residents and businesses of Rockport help make the concert possible.

 To become a sponsor or make a donation click here.
 To reserve tickets click here.